Leelu55/catalog_local/README.md

 - Using Google Oauth 2.0 as a user registration and authentication system.

-- Logged-in users can add, edit and delete books.
+- Logged-in users can add, edit and delete their books.

 ## Prerequisites